Greatest Hits (The Moody Blues album)

 Greatest Hits is a compilation album by the progressive rock band the Moody Blues, released in 1989.
 The band recorded new versions of "Isn't Life Strange" and "Question" with orchestration by the London Symphony Orchestra.
 The arrangements were overseen by Anne Dudley, who also produced the recordings with Justin Hayward and John Lodge.
-In 1990, only a year after it's original release, the album was re-released as Legend of a Band: The Story of the Moody Blues with different artwork to coincide with the release of the home video documentary of the same name.
+In 1990, only a year after its original release, the album was re-released as The Story of the Moody Blues...
+Legend of a Band with different artwork to coincide with the release of the home video documentary of the same name.

 Original track listing

 All songs written by Justin Hayward except where noted.